scil/LaravelFly/readme.md

 class Kernel extends WhichKernel
 ```

 ## Optional Config

+* Config and restart nginx: swoole http server lacks some http functions, so it's better to use swoole with other http servers like nginx.
+There is a nginx site conf example at `vendor/scil/laravel-fly/config/nginx+swoole.conf`.

-if you want to use mysql persistent, add following to config/database.php ( do not worry about "server has gone away", laravel would reconnect it auto)
+* if you want to use mysql persistent, add following to config/database.php ( do not worry about "server has gone away", laravel would reconnect it auto)
 ```
         'options'   => [
             PDO::ATTR_PERSISTENT => true,